 Step 4 — Baggage claim and exit

-The new international airport in Siem Reap (SAI, opened in October 2023) is located about 50 km from the city center, which is about 45 minutes to 1 hour by road.
+The new international airport in Siem Reap (SAI, opened in October 2023) is located about 50 km from the city center, which is approximately 45 minutes to 1 hour by road.
 Plan your transfer in advance — taxi or hotel shuttle.
 The old airport (REP) has been closed since 2023.

 Unofficial tip at immigration

-Our practical tips
+Our practical advice

 Get your e-visa before you leave: the 3 working days processing time is not an issue if you plan ahead.
-You avoid the queue at Phnom Penh immigration (which can exceed an hour in peak season December–January) and you pay 5 USD less than the visa on arrival.
+You avoid the queue at Phnom Penh immigration (which can exceed an hour during peak season December–January) and you pay 5 USD less than the visa on arrival.

 On nous pose souvent ces questions